-The normal structure of the programme for the degree of Master of Politics is set out below.
+The normal MPols programme structure is set out below.
 Some variations may be possible.
 For further details consult the University Calendar or the Head of the Department of Politics.

 To be admitted, students must be graduates in Politics or a related discipline with an average grade of at least B+ in their 300-level papers, or have satisfactory alternative qualifications or experience.